More Than a Mask

 Digital Explorations

-In the final designs, I incorporated intentional typographic choices and personal touches to strengthen the visual narrative.
+The final designs include intentional typographic choices and personal touches to strengthen the visual narrative.
 “Iconic American Entertainers” is set in a serif typeface to give the title a classic, commemorative feel, while “forever” appears in a script font reminiscent of traditional postage stamps.
 To further individualize each piece, I added the actual signatures of each character, introducing a layer of authenticity and recognition.
 These thoughtful details brought cohesion, character, and a refined finish to the overall series.